 - 1. Medications will not be covered if prescribed by physicians or other providers who are excluded or precluded from the Medicare program participation. - 2.
+You may refill a prescription when a minimum of seventy-five percent (75%) of the quantity is consumed based on the days supply. - 3.
 Costs for drugs that are not covered under Part D do not count toward your Out-of-Pocket costs.